 We simply pat dry our steak, then sprinkle a liberal amount of good quality kosher salt on all sides of the steak.

 After salting, place back in the refrigerator on a wire rack to let the steak absorb the salt right into the center.
 The following day when you’re ready to cook up a storm, take your steak out with plenty of time to let it go to room temperature before going into the oven.

 If you are trying reverse sear steak without thermometer probes of any kind, it is important not to prod, stab or cut the steak as you will lose all that prized moisture and beef steak juices.
-There is nothing worse than over cooking a lovely piece of Porterhouse steak, Ribeye steak, or Prime Rib.
+There is nothing worse than over cooking a lovely piece of Porterhouse steak, Ribeye vs. Tenderloin for example.

 The most common old school traditional method for checking your steak doneness is quite literally in the palm of your hand!